 About the Grand Canyon National Park

-It’s one of the Seven Natural Wonders of the World and while scientists can’t pinpoint the exact age, they do know that the canyon spans almost 2,000 square miles.
-The South Rim of the Grand Canyon is the most popular and heavily visited, and spans from Hermit Road (on the West Rim) to Desert View (on the East Rim).
-The North Rim is a bit higher in elevation, more heavily forested, and closes in the winter months.
+It’s one of the Seven Natural Wonders of the World, and while scientists can’t pinpoint the exact age, they know that the canyon spans almost 2,000 square miles.
+The South Rim of the Grand Canyon is the most popular and heavily visited and spans from Hermit Road (on the West Rim) to Desert View (on the East Rim).
+The North Rim is higher in elevation, more heavily forested, and closes in the winter months.

 When planning what to do in the Grand Canyon in one day, plan for either the North or the South Rim, as visiting both will be tough.
 Since most people choose the year-round South Rim, our list of the best sights and activities for one day in the Grand Canyon are all located at the South Rim.

 10 Things to See and Do in One Day in the Grand Canyon

 1. Take in Epic Views on a Scenic Drive